M.Eng. Admission FAQ

 Click to Open

-The College of Engineering, of which we are a part, sets a minimum grade point average of 2.7 for admission.
-In recent years, demand in ORIE has effectively raised this level above 3.0.
-However admission is based on the entire application, not on a fixed grade point cutoff.
+That said, admission is based on the entire application, not on a fixed grade point cutoff.
 An effort is made to interpret grades from schools other than Cornell on a comparable basis to Cornell undergraduate grades.
 The maximum GPA at Cornell is 4.3.
 Applicants from schools using other grading systems (for example, some schools outside of the United States) can report GPA scores on the Cornell basis, but should also report the original GPA, backed up by an official transcript.

-Must I take the GRE?
+Must I take the GRE or GMAT?

 Click to Open